 The course has everything you need to succeed as a travel writer, the kind of writer that gets bylines in major newspapers and magazines.
 Here's just a taste of what you'll get:

 This is the course you should take if you want to become a professional travel writer or get into freelance travel writing, and set yourself apart from other writers in this hard-to-crack and competitive market.

 Worth every penny of its US$485 price tag (in 5 installments of $97).

 It used to be called Travel Blog Success but now it's part of Superstar Blogging.
-This is for those of you who want to become bloggers rather than travel writers - in other words, to launch your own blog, write for yourself and eventually support yourself with your blog.
+This is for those of you who want to become bloggers rather than travel writers - in other words, to launch your own blog, write for yourself and eventually learn how to make money travel blogging.